-The Unknown Dread is an ongoing series of artworks serving to illustrate a narrative featuring a recurring character with whom I first experimented in 2013.
+The Unknown Dread is a series of artworks serving to illustrate a narrative featuring a recurring character with whom I first experimented in 2013.
 The series is still incomplete, with several frames of the chronicle yet to be converted from vision to image, and there are also several other images I have created which feature the character but do not form a part of the narrative of The Unknown Dread.
 The series aims to visually represent the mental and physical journey of an Afrikan in the diaspora as they come to first recognise and resist the oppression wrought by the neo-colonial white-supremacist patriarchal capitalist system, before rejecting that society to begin the long quest to rediscover and reclaim that Afrikan identity and heritage which was deliberately withheld and distorted by the colonisers, and which is vital for the strength, unity and peace of the Afrikan people.

 Although the stages and direction of the journey of The Dread are greatly informed by my own experiences and research, and many parallels can be drawn between the path I hope to follow and that which is illustrated in the series, it must be stressed that the figure in the images does not represent I-self, or indeed any particular individual at all.
 Throughout the narrative, I aim not to gender The Dread, and their facial features are deliberately obscured in all images such that the viewer does not make the mistake of believing this series charts the story of a single character, but rather recognises that The Dread serves as a visual metaphor for any and all Afrikans caught up in Babylon, who must each engage with this journey of resistance and self-discovery at some stage in their lives.
 Thus, despite The Dread appearing as the lone human figure in each image of the series, it should also not be inferred that any part of this mission can be achieved in isolation.
 Although every phase of the journey requires introspection on the part of the individual, collective action will be equally imperative for the achievement of true progress of self and community.